 Read Also: The Best Brake Fluid Testers Reviews

 Two people should do this job.
-It requires one person to press the brake pedal to provide pressure in the brake circuit while the other is bleeding.
-The brakeman should press the brake pedal as a pulse 5 to 6 times and then press and hold.
+It requires one person to press the brake pedal to apply pressure to the brake circuit while the other person is bleeding.
+The brakeman should press the brake pedal in a pulse of 5 to 6 times, then press and hold.

 While holding the brake pedal down, locate the bleeding screw.
-The person bleeding should unscrew the bleeding screw slowly, wait until the oil gets out of the bleeding screw, and then tighten the screw.
+The person bleeding should unscrew the bleeding screw slowly, wait until the oil drains from the bleeding screw, and then tighten the screw.

 Check the Dot 3, dot 4 or dot 5, and dot 5.1 brake fluid levels as required in the user manual.
 If you notice a low level, top up the brake fluid before moving to the next wheel.